 Shanghai dumplings, stir-fry dishes, chow mein, noodles, stinky tofu, and Dongpo pork.
 The list goes on and on and your choice of dishes in endless.
 Watch and learn to make amazing Chinese dishes and share with the people you love!Low Fat General Tso's Chicken

-1. Egg Foo Young
+5. Egg Foo Young

 This dish is an old-fashioned Chinese classic.
 Egg foo young is an omelette dish consisting of patties fashioned from vegetables, seafood or meat, and bound together with eggs.
 Make them for your family or kids, using bits of leftovers.
 To create your own version, you will need a ratio of ~1 1/4 cups of cooked meat and vegetables for every three eggs.
 Double the recipe, if you like.
 Hakka Expert Linda Anusasananan shares this easy and fun recipe in this Grokker Premium video.

-3. Chinese Braised Tofu with Ground Pork
+8. Chinese Eggplant with Pork

-4. Healthy Chinese Cashew Chicken with Peas
+10. Healthy Chinese Cashew Chicken with Peas